 It’s been a few months since the popular ARPG, Path of Exile, last got a content update, but later this month, fans are in for yet another treat in the form of update 1.3.0.
 This time the focus is on PvP additions and changes, although that’s not to say it’s all about smashing other players, as some of it will also affect those who’d rather take on the game itself.

-Now, since I’m amongst the PvE-oriented players, this writeup’s gonna be kicked off with the two new leagues, both of which began this weekend (apologies for being a bit late with the news).
-As always, new leagues means a fresh economy, as nothing from other/prior leagues will be available.
+Now, since I’m amongst the PvE-oriented players, this write-up’s going kick things off with the two new leagues, both of which began this weekend (apologies for being a bit late with the news).
+As always, new leagues mean a fresh economy, as nothing from other/prior leagues will be available.
 Neat, eh?
 A fresh start, as it were.
-Both will be clearing their desk and heading out the door this Friday, at 5pm PST, sending players back to their respective leagues.
+Both will be clearing their desk and heading out the door this Friday, at 5 pm PST, sending players back to their respective leagues.